Matthias Farley: 2017

+2018–2019

 In 2018, Farley was named the backup strong safety behind Clayton Geathers.
 He played in five games with one start before being placed on injured reserve on October 12, 2018 with shoulder, groin, and wrist injuries.

 On August 26, 2019, Farley was released by the Colts.

 New York Jets

 On August 30, 2019, Farley signed with the New York Jets.
 Farley was released during final roster cuts on September 5, 2020, but was re-signed two days later.

 Tennessee Titans

 On March 30, 2021, Farley was signed by the Tennessee Titans to a one-year deal.

 Las Vegas Raiders

 On July 21, 2022, Farley was signed by the Las Vegas Raiders.
-He was waived on August 30, 2022 and signed to the practice squad the next day.

-Farley was elevated to the active roster in the first three game of the regular season, against Los Angeles Chargers, Arizona Cardinals and Tennessee Titans, and reverted the next day to the practice squad.

-On September 29, 2022, the Raiders signed Farley to the active roster from the practice squad.
+He was waived on August 30, and signed to the practice squad the next day.
+Farley was elevated to the active roster in the first three game of the regular season, against Los Angeles Chargers, Cardinals and Titans, and reverted the next day to the practice squad.
+On September 29, the Raiders signed Farley to the active roster from the practice squad.